Provinces where you can get a student nomination for permanent residence in Canada.

 - Study plan (to choose the right program)

-The Express Entry General Draw that has been on hold since December 2020 has now returned in July 2022.
-But for many applicants, the cut-off for the draw is still very high, and many applicants will need a Canadian work experience, second language test in French, a job offer, a relative in Canada, or a provincial nomination to be eligible.
+The Express Entry General Draws have been inconsistently done for a while.
+And when done, the cut-off for the draw is still very high, and many applicants will need a Canadian work experience, second language test in French, a job offer, a relative in Canada, or a provincial nomination to get enough points and be eligible.
 If you are wondering what the Express Entry program is, you can read more on that here.